Yinguin/data_mid_bootcamp_project_regression/README.md

 - A Jupyter notebook with the analysis and the regression model (mid-bootcamp-project-regression.ipynb).
 - An SQL-Query-File exploring the data further (.sql)
-- A Tableau Public workbook to visualize the data (.twbx) We have created a visual documentation of the project's findings here:
+- A Tableau Public workbook to visualize the data (.twbx)

+We have created a documentation of our workflow here:
+And a visual presentation of the project's findings here: